cm-awais/loss_fun_SAR/README.md

 **Usage:**

 1. Install dependencies: `pip install -r requirements.txt`
-2. Download and extract the Fusar dataset into a directory named "data"
+2. Download and extract the Fusar dataset into a directory named "data" or email the authors 😉
 3. Keep only three classes of data, Fishing, Tanker and Cargo.
 Whereas keep Fusar data in tiff format, while OpenSARShip in png format.
 4. Run the code in Jypyter Notebook: `sar_loss.ipynb`